Jacques Villeré: Political career

-In 1803, Villeré secured a seat on the municipal council (the Cabildo) of New Orleans during the brief return to French colonial administration.
-The next year, after the Louisiana Purchase took effect, Villeré was appointed a major general in the territorial militia, a Police Juror in what in a few years would be the "county" of Orleans Parish, and a justice of the peace for the area which would soon become St. Bernard Parish.

-Villeré was a member of the convention which drafted Louisiana's first state constitution.
-He ran for Governor in 1812, to serve as the first governor after statehood, but was defeated in the election by William C. C. Claiborne who was elected overwhelmingly with over 70% of the vote.

-Jacques Villeré was elected as the second state governor in 1816, narrowly defeating Joshua Lewis.
+Villeré began his career in politics when he joined the staff of Governor Pierre-Clément de Laussat after Louisiana was briefly returned to French rule in 1803.
+After the Louisiana Purchase he served as a member of the first state constitutional convention in 1811 and ran in the state's first gubernatorial election in 1812 but lost to William C. C. Claiborne.
+He ran again in the 1816 election against Virginian judge Joshua Lewis and won by a slim majority.

 He took office in December of that year and served through 1820, a period of prosperity and growth for the new state.
-His gubernatorial administration was noted for efforts to provide bankruptcy protection for debtors, the designation of death-by-dueling as a capital offense, and reduction of the level of state debt.
+His administration was noted for efforts to provide bankruptcy protection for debtors, reduce state debt, and to outlaw the practice of dueling by enforcing the death penalty for the winner of a duel if it could be proved that he instigated it.
+In 1819 he pushed for a measure providing annual appropriations for each parish to establish public schools, a position he credited Thomas Jefferson for inspiring.
+He also sought to amend tension between the Creole and Anglo-American population of the state by mandating all legal documents, laws, and official government records recorded in both French and English.

 He retired to the family's sugar plantation in St. Bernard Parish after his term, as the law did not permit him to succeed himself in office.
 Villeré was brought out of retirement to run again for governor in the 1824 election, but he and Bernard de Marigny split the Creole vote and Henry Johnson was elected governor.

 He was preparing to run for Governor again in the 1830 special election; but he died March 7, 1830, before the election, at the plantation Conseil after a long illness.
 His remains were interred at St. Louis Cemetery No. 2, in New Orleans.